-In most countries in the African region, the structural adjustment process has led to the collapse of formal urban employment and wages, with consequent disappearance of the much-vaunted rural-urban welfare gap (Jamal and Weeks 1988, Robinson 1990).
-The data presented here, scattered though they are, indicate that migration into African primate cities continues apace despite staggering declines in urban real wages, increases in open unemployment, public-sector retrenchment and so on.
-To cite only two examples, Jamal and Weeks report that real urban wages in Sierra Leone dropped by over 80 per cent between 1970 and 1986, yet, the already elevated rate of net migration into Western area actually increased between 1963-74 and 1974-85, from 23.3 to 28.2 per 1000.
-In Tanzania, net migration into the Dar es Salaam region proceeded at the brisk rate of 47.2 per 1000 in 1967-78, a period during which the real minimum wage is estimated to have declined by something like 40 per cent.
-There was been a further, subsequent, drop of over 60 per cent in the 1980s, yet the net migration rate was still 18.9 per 1000 in 1978-88.
+In most countries in the African region, the structural adjustment process has led to the collapse of formal urban employment and wages, with consequent disappearance of the much vaunted rural-urban welfare gap (Jamal and Weeks 1988; Robinson 1990).
+The data presented here, scattered though they are, indicate that migration into African primate cities continues apace despite staggering declines in urban real wages, increases in unemployment, public sector retrenchment and so on.
+To cite only two examples, Jamal and Weeks report that real urban wages in Sierra Leone dropped by over 80% between 1970 and 1986, yet, the already elevated rate of net migration into the Western area actually increased between 1963-74 and 1974-85, from 23.3 to 28.2 per 1,000.
+In Tanzania, net migration into the Dar es Salaam region proceeded at the brisk rate of 47.2 per 1,000 in 1967-78, a period during which the real minimum wage is estimated to have declined by something like 40%.
+There has been a further, subsequent drop of over 60% in the 1980s, yet the net migration rate was still 18.9 per 1,000 in 1978-88.
 In Ghana (1970-84, USD 822) and Côte d'Ivoire (1975-88, USD 1,440), population concentration trends were not particularly extreme even during periods characterized by extreme distortions of the "urban bias" variety.
 On the face of the matter, then, it appears that "urban bias" is only a contributing factor, not the driving factor behind rapid African urbanization.

 Population movements in Sudan (1983-93, USD 1,039) and Uganda (1980-91, USD 707) are dominated by refugee movements.
-The apparent de-concentration in Mozambique (1970-80, USD 1,177) is an illusion caused by the combination of improving census accuracy and the civil war.
-De-concentration is also observed in Burundi (1979-90, USD 495), Guinea (1977-83, USD 391), and Malawi (1977-87, USD 480).
-The last of these is a possibly interesting case -- it may not be co-incidental that Malawi has one of the strongest economic and political de-centralization policies in sub-Saharan Africa.
+The apparent deconcentration in Mozambique (1970-80, USD 1,177) is an illusion caused by the combination of improving census accuracy and the civil war.
+Deconcentration is also observed in Burundi (1979-90, USD 495), Guinea (1977-83, USD 391), and Malawi (1977-87, USD 480).
+The last of these is a possibly interesting case - it may not be coincidental that Malawi has one of the strongest economic and political decentralization policies in sub-Saharan Africa.